bluedenim/graphql_django_dataloader/README.md

 # graphql_django
-Demos of GraphQL on Django.
+Demos of GraphQL on Django **with synchronous DataLoaders**.
 See the README.md for each subdir for more info.

 ## ariadne ##
 Example of GraphQL w/ Dataloaders on Django using Ariadne